Environment assisted superballistic scaling of conductance

+Combining all of the above, we arrive at our main result in Eq.\eqref{main_result}.
+We reiterate that there is no assumption on strength of coupling to the source-drain leads, $\tau$, which need not be small.
+Below, we further generalize the result.

-{\it Generalization ---} Our results above for the single-band nearest neighbour tight-binding chain hold for multi-band cases also.
-Our analytical understanding shows that the existence of the superballistic scaling regime stems from $\xi^{-1} \propto \sqrt{\tau_p}$ and the first term in Eq.~\eqref{small_tau_conductance} scaling as $N^{-2}$, while the second term scaling as $N$.
-The EP of the system's transfer matrix is responsible for all of these behaviors.
-There is a transfer matrix EP at every band-edge of any nearest neighbor tight-binding chain, whether single-band or multi-band, and all of these behaviors are the same.
-As a result, a superballistic scaling regime will be seen in all such cases.
-For example, in a two-band case, this can be easily explicitly confirmed \cite{SM}.
-Furthermore, while we assumed wide-band baths for simplicity, all of our results are applicable to arbitrary bath spectral functions as long as the probe bath spectral functions are the same and the bath bands encompass the system's spectrum.
-Our results, however, are not robust to the presence of disorder because Bloch's theorem does not hold and band-edges are ill-defined in that case.
+{\it Generalization to multi-band systems ---} Our analytical understanding shows that the superballistic regime stems from an interplay of the EPs of the transfer matrix, and the presence of BVPs.
+There is a transfer matrix EP at every band edge of any finite-ranged tight-binding chain, whether single-band or multi-band \cite{saha2022universal}.
+Consequently, a superballistic regime will be seen near every band edge in all such cases.
+The multi-band case can arise from presence of an additional periodic on-site potential in the system.
+Taking such a two-band case, the superballistic scaling can be easily explicitly confirmed \cite{SM}.